 Phase 2: Use the Research to Set the Strategy

-Next is the creation of your content strategy, which should be based on the information you researched in phase one.
+Next is the creation of your digital content strategy, which should be based on the information you researched in phase one.
 Remember – this strategy needs to cater to your audience.
 That means the first step is to create a content marketing mission statement that answers these three questions: